nishant-666/Query_Flex/README.md

 ## Product Name: MultiDB QueryGen

-### Description: MultiDB QueryGen is an all-in-one SQL command generator designed for developers working with various database systems.
+## MultiDB QueryGen is an all-in-one SQL command generator designed for developers working with various database systems.
 Whether you're using SQL, PostgreSQL, Firebase, MongoDB, Prisma, or other platforms, MultiDB QueryGen streamlines query creation and optimization.

 ### Features: